Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Density Estimators in Practice

 Due to the invariance of the KL divergence and, similarly, the BMD under a change of variables, we can calculate their values in any transformed version of the original parameter space provided the prior and posterior undergo the same change of variables.

-We can transform the target posterior samples, that we want our MAF to be able to replicate, into a Gaussian parameter space via the standard normal cumulative distribution function~(CDF).
-This leads to an improvement in the accuracy of our density estimator because the target in this normalised space is a skewed and scaled version of $z_0$.

-Provided that we also transform the prior into the Gaussian space via the standard normal CDF, we can then use our density estimator to evaluate the log-probability densities and marginal Bayesian statistics.
-Generally, we can train a MAF to estimate the prior log-probability.
-However, in the case where the prior is uniform, or can be easily manipulated along with the posterior samples into a uniform parameter space, then the prior in the Gaussian space is the standard normal distribution, $\mathcal{N}(0, 1)$. \textsc{margarine} assumes this is the case and that the posterior samples are taken from the uniform parameter space when calculating the marginal KL divergence and BMD, however, the true structure of the prior is not a limiting factor and the code can be easily manipulated to cope with more complex priors.

 There are a number of tunable parameters involved when designing MAFs including the number of networks, the number of layers in each network, the number of epochs and the learning rate.
-All of these parameters can be explored using \textsc{margarine}, and we use recommendations from a previous implementation~\cite{Alsing_bijectors_2021}.
+All of these parameters can be explored using \textsc{margarine}, and we use recommendations from a previous work~\citep{Alsing_bijectors_2021} and set these as the defaults in \textsc{margarine}.